 The failures of the economic policies and costly projects with a high risk of failure, initiated by Sisi, are creating more misery for the Egyptians.
 Sisi is planting the seeds of a second bloody uprising.
 I would not be surprised if he is toppled soon.
 His phony elections and referendums are a cloak to give the impression of democracy, in reality, under the veil, Egypt has thugocracy.
 But Egypt is not alone.
 As Tim Marshall says; “In impoverished societies with few accountable institutions, power rests with gangs disguised as ‘militia’ and ‘political parties’.
 While they fight for power, sometimes cheered on by naive Western sympathisers, many innocent people die.
 It looks as if it will be that way in Libya, Syria, Yemen, Iraq and possibly other countries for years to come.”

 Yes, I agree with Tim, the future of the Arabs is bloodier than their recent past.
 Why?
 Because, “Sykes-Picot is breaking; putting it back together, even in a different shape, will be a long and bloody affair.”
 Did I understand the above statement, by Tim Marshall, correctly?
-I mean, Israel too is part of Sykes-Picot, and if Sykes-Picot is to be undone, would the Israelis, who have dual nationalities, stay and fight a long term war.
-Israel has no history of fighting decade long wars similar to those experienced by Afganistan, Iraq, Libya, Syria
+I mean, Israel too is part of Sykes-Picot, and if Sykes-Picot is to be undone?
+Hmm.
+Would the Israelis, who have dual nationalities, stay and fight a long term war.
+Israel has no history of fighting decade long wars similar to those experienced by Afganistan, Iraq, Libya, Syria and Yemen.

 Undoubtedly, it is the unnatural borders created mostly by the British, while leaving the colonies, that are the source of tension in most places, e.g. Kashmir, Middle East, North Africa and the Sub Saharan Africa.
 Kashmir dispute is most dangerous of them all.
 Control of Kashmir is considered vital for both (nuclear states) India and Pakistan, as their rivers originate from the Himalaya Mountains and pass through Kashmir.
 Pakistan is likely to face water shortages in the next few years.
 India is already experiencing drought in some states.